 The town and the mining district were named for Francesca da Rimini, a character in the opera Dante’s Inferno, which was popular in nearby Helena at the time.

-Though the mining district, which would eventually support more than 100 mines and is one of the oldest mining districts in Montana, was most often referred to as Rimini, it also went by other names including, Lewis and Clark, Tenmile, Vaughn, Colorado, and Bear Gulch.
+Though the mining district, which would eventually support more than 100 mines and is one of the oldest mining districts in Montana, was most often referred to as Rimini, it also went by other names, including Lewis and Clark, Tenmile, Vaughn, Colorado, and Bear Gulch.

-By 1890, Rimini was called home to about 300 people and included several hotels and stores; a school; saloons, gambling houses and pool halls; livery stable; physician’s office; church; several boarding houses; and a sawmill.
+By 1890, Rimini was called home to about 300 people and included several hotels and stores; a school; saloons, gambling houses, and pool halls; a livery stable; physician’s office; church; several boarding houses; and a sawmill.
 By the following year, the district was shipping some 400 tons of ore per week to the smelter at Wickes.

 However, with the construction of a smelter in East Helena, the town was somewhat revived by the turn of the century.
-Over the next few decades, several of the mines and the abundant tailings were intermittently worked, but Rimini was dying.
+Over the next few decades, several mines and the abundant tailings were intermittently worked, but Rimini was dying.
 By 1920, the town boasted only 20 residents.
-The Porphyry Dike Mine which survived the silver panic because it was primarily a gold mine, continued to work until 1926 when it was closed by a lawsuit because its mill tailings were polluting the Helena water supply.
+The Porphyry Dike Mine, which survived the silver panic because it was primarily a gold mine, continued to work until 1926 when it was closed by a lawsuit because its mill tailings were polluting the Helena water supply.